CubeVic/My_notes/docs/CCTV/SoC.md

 ![https://www.unifore.net/images/433/433_IPC_Block_Diagram_mini.jpg](https://www.unifore.net/images/433/433_IPC_Block_Diagram_mini.jpg)

-We can say that there are to main important components in a CCTV camera, those will be the CMOS sensor and the SoC, in order to evaluate a device it is important to know what type of SoC it is use.
+We can say that there are two main important components in a CCTV camera, those will be the CMOS sensor and the SoC, in order to evaluate a device it is important to know what type of SoC it is used.

 The factors to determine the performance of the SoC are:

-1. Architecture of the SoC, dual core, quad-core, speed
+1. Architecture of the SoC, dual-core, quad-core, speed
 2. ISP Capability including WDR, HDR, DOL. etc
 3. Encoding/Decoding capability
 4. Maximum resolution and frame rate